 Sharon went after and received her ICF (International Coaching Federation) certification in coaching.
 She also has her advanced certification (ACC) through the ICF.
 Sharon has completed a Certificate of Specialized Training, in Grief Following Trauma, from the International Critical Incident Stress Foundation (ICISF).
 Sharon also has a BFA from Pratt Institute.
 With the total support of her husband, she combined her education with her life experience and is the head honcho of GoodGrief Coaching.

-Sharon brings her love of giving, her drive to help and compassion for others to help people who have experienced life stressors or life changes whether through a divorce, illness (especially cancer) or the death of a loved one.
-Sharon helps you cultivate resilience and supports you through life’s adversities, to rebuild self, restore well-being and flourish in your new and different life.
+Sharon brings her love of giving, her drive to help and compassion for others to help people who have experienced life stressors or life changes whether through a divorce, illness, living losses like mental illness or autism, the death of a loved one, etc. Sharon helps you cultivate mental and emotional resilience and supports you through life’s adversities, to rebuild self, restore well-being and free up the joy and happiness that you desire.

 Although Sharon at 3 years old would hide in the corner at nursery school, she is now a motivational speaker and writer.
 She is a co-author of How to Survive When Your Ship is Sinking, her articles can be read in Coping with Cancer, Breast Cancer Wellness, Open To Hope and DivorcedMoms.com and you can hear her interviews and co-host gig on W4CS Everything Cancer radio.